Russia-Ukraine war: List of key events, day 1,331

 Advertisement

-- In a surprise move, US President Donald Trump and Russian President Vladimir Putin have agreed to another summit on the war in Ukraine after the leaders held a more than two-hour phone conversation.
+- In a surprise move, United States President Donald Trump and Russian President Vladimir Putin have agreed to another summit on the war in Ukraine after the leaders held a more than two-hour phone conversation.
 Trump and Putin may meet within the next two weeks in Budapest, Hungary, Trump said after the conversation, which he called productive.

 - The Kremlin confirmed plans for the meeting, adding that Putin told Trump on the call that supplying US Tomahawk cruise missiles to Ukraine would harm the peace process and damage ties.

-- US Secretary of State Marco Rubio and Russian Foreign Minister Sergei Lavrov will speak in the coming days to prepare the summit, Kremlin aide Yuri Ushakov said, adding that the timing would depend on how preparatory work progressed.
+- US Secretary of State Marco Rubio and Russian Foreign Minister Sergey Lavrov will speak in the coming days to prepare the summit, Kremlin aide Yuri Ushakov said, adding that the timing would depend on how preparatory work progressed.

-- The development came as Ukrainian President Volodymyr Zelenskiy was headed to the White House on Friday to push for more military support.
+- The development came as Ukrainian President Volodymyr Zelenskyy was headed to the White House on Friday to push for more military support.
 Zelenskyy said on the eve of those talks that momentum in the Middle East peace process would help end his country’s more than three-year-old war with Russia.

 Europe